-Start a New Fire Safe Council
+Start a New Neighborhood Fire Safe Council

-Neighborhood Fire Safe Councils are a foundation for fire preparedness in our communities, and one of the primary goals of the Mendocino County Fire Safe Council is to encourage every neighborhood in the county to develop their own.
-Neighborhood councils are what their dedicated leaders make them, meeting local needs with the energy and resources they have available.
-Our far-flung communities are incredibly diverse, and neighborhood councils do and should reflect that diversity.
+Neighborhood Fire Safe Councils (NFSCs) are a foundation for fire preparedness in our communities, and one of the primary goals of the Mendocino County Fire Safe Council is to encourage every neighborhood in the county to develop their own.
+Being one of our affiliated NFSCs is a great way to help us show off how committed Mendocino is to helping itself and working to mitigate fire risks, which then helps attract more funding and support for our area.
+Benefits for starting your own NFSC include:

-The Fire Safe Council Handbook, from the California Fire Safe Council, offers clear and helpful guidance for reaching out and organizing your neighbors as a new council.
+NFSCs really are what their leaders make them; their processes, structures and goals vary considerably.
+The Fire Safe Council Handbook, from the California Fire Safe Council, offers some suggestions and guidance for reaching out and organizing your neighbors as a new council.
 Please take a look at the handbook, begin talking to your neighbors, and contact the Mendocino County Fire Safe Council for further assistance.